Frequently Asked Questions

 What equipment is provided for fly-fishing trips?

 BCO provides everything you’ll need to make you fishing trip a success!
-Echo, Sage, and Orvis Rods with Ross Reels.
-Waders in sizes youth 3 to men’s 15, rain jackets when needed, along with a snack, water, and soft drinks.
+Rods and Reels from brands like Echo, Sage, and Ross.
+Waders in sizes youth 3 to men’s 15, rain jackets when needed, along with a snack and refreshments.
 All of your flies and tippet material will be provided courtesy of your guide.

 What to bring?